Free Shipping on orders over $99 (US only!)

 • Bleach or any product that contains bleach.

-Not using appropriate water fountain cleaning supplies (or taking care not to use water fountain cleaning supplies in the case of stainless steel fountains) can damage the finish of your fountain transforming it from a work of art, to something you can’t give away at a yard sale.
+Not using appropriate cleaning supplies (or taking care not to use water fountain cleaning supplies in the case of stainless steel fountains) can damage the finish of your fountain transforming it from a work of art, to something you can’t give away at a yard sale.

-Fountain Accessories Tip #5: Keeping Fountains Fresh and Clean
+Tip #5: Keeping Fountains Fresh and Clean

-How can I keep the water in my fountain fresh and clean?
 Indoor and outdoor fountains are so easy to install and maintain that it’s easy to forget they need a little bit of tender loving care every now and then.
 That awe you felt when you first ran your outdoor water fountain can soon be replaced with “ewww” if it becomes contaminated with algae, bacteria, and unsightly white scales.

 There is hope, however, and that hope comes in a liquid made especially to get rid of those pesky problems.
 Preventing white scale in fountains doesn’t require any hard-core cleaning products or hours of elbow grease.
 All it takes is a change in water now and then, and a drop or two to keep the water clean.
 Think of it like cleaning a mini swimming pool.
 If you didn’t keep the water in a pool clean, it would soon be too scummy to enjoy.
 The same thing holds true with a water fountain.

-Fountain Accessories TIp #7: How to Clean Algae from your Fountain
+Tip #6: How to Clean Algae from your Fountain

 If you’re not careful your once beautiful water fountain will turn into an ugly green mess.
 In order to get your fountain back to what it used to be you need to clean algae from a fountain.
 Garden fountains often collect the most algae because of where they sit by the sun.
 You don't need to use harsh chemicals to prevent or remove the algae.
 You should just follow these simple steps: